inanevin/UE-Event-Manager/README.md

 This is a simple event manager to use in your UE4 projects.
 Unlike most other event manager/system implementations, it focuses on the ability to create & edit events on Editor without re-compiling the source code for adding a new event or a new parameter.
 It uses TVariants for type checking and supports most of the basic types including numeric types, UObject, AActor and custom user structs.

+## Why?

+This is merely a hobby-project I've written in a day.
+One of the fastest ways to deliver events is just using multicast-delegates to hard-define the event types/arguments in C++ code, there is no doubt.
+However, I wondered if it would be possible to write a more flexible system one can edit through the editor without touching the C++ and came up with this.

 ## Usage Example

 User creates a data table in Editor, defining events along with their parameters.